nateonguitar/FrolicEngine/README.md

         °°°°°        ╚═══╝
 ```

-Borders other than the provided lines can also be used:
+Borders other than the provided side-characters can also be used:

 ```
 border = MatrixBorder(sides={